KingNoran/Xcite/README.md

 Xcite repository for prefinals project in BSCS221

 [#LIVE VIEW](https://kingnoran.github.io/Xcite/)

-_note: The form submission will not work since Github Pages do not have PHP functionality_
+_note: The form submission will not work since Github Pages do not have PHP functionality._